kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/1.0.0-rc5/2012-01-01-music-overview.md

 System.out.println("Hello Kiji");
 {% endhighlight %}

-* **Shell Commands** - Shell commands to run the above code will be in light blue boxes, and the results in grey.
+* **Shell Commands** - Shell commands to run the above code will be in light blue boxes, and the +results in grey.

 <div class="userinput">
 {% highlight bash %}